ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 ## Appendix

+## Server version (web app)
+The server version offers a Google Map interface to select the area and a simple GUI to specify the processing parameters.
+To run your own server version, an Earth Engine account is needed to run the server version.
+It provides a `setup.py` file that will build and install a module called `touchterrain` and also install all prerequisites.
+We recommend using pip for the installation: run 'pip install .' in the same folder as the setup.py file.

+More specific details on how to run your own server are beyond the scope of this ReadMe.
+If you are interested in the nitty-gritty details on how Iowa State IT deploys the server, please contact us.

 ### Getting large geotiffs from Google Earth Engine
 - The example script below shows how to download potentially very large, high resolution geotiffs from Google Earth Engine.
 It works around the 10 mega-pixel download limitation by exporting it to Google Drive instead, from which it can then be downloaded and processed with the standalone version of TouchTerrain.
 - The example area will only create a 1 Mb geotiff but has been shown to work for larger areas. **Be warned that exporting large areas to a Google Drive can potentially take hours(!).**